When your child’s heart is broken, a mom is there to pick up the pieces.

 It’s bound to happen.
 As kids begin to reach the tween and teenage years, at some point, they will get dumped roughly.
-There may even be an element of meanness in the breakup that thrashes their heart.
-They are left crushed, crying, and broken—and moms are there to pick up the pieces.
+There may even be an element of meanness in the breakup that thrashes their hearts.
+They are left crushed and crying with a broken heart.

 As a boy mom, I’m sharing 14 things to support your son who is roughly dumped by a girlfriend (works vice versa too).

-1. I love you.
+1. “I love you.”

 Remind him you are his mom and you love him.
-It might not make it better at the moment, but in the long run, it will.
+It might not ease the hurt at the moment, but in the long run, it will.

-2. You are smart and kind.
+2. “You are smart and kind.”

 Praise your son for his strengths.
 Point them out.
 Include words to describe him like he is creative, smart, intelligent, kind, sweet, and friendly.
 Focus on building him up to help combat bad feelings of low self-esteem resulting from the dumping.
 If he says only moms say such things, tell him, that may be correct, but that doesn’t mean it’s not true.